We've chosen our five most frightening cars from the movies... get the DVDs out this Halloween for a good scaring.

 Peter Weir may have gone on to fame, fortune and Oscar nominations as the director of films such as ‘Dead Poets Society’, ‘The Truman Show’ and ‘Master and Commander’, but his first feature film was a very different affair.

-As you can perhaps tell by the title, his 1974 film ‘The Cars that Ate Paris’ was a horror comedy film, although the Paris in question is a fictional Australian town, rather than the capital of France; and, to make matters worse, the traffic on the streets of this Aussie backwater turns out to be even more frightening than in its European namesake.
+As you can perhaps tell by the title, his 1974 film ‘The Cars that Ate Paris’ was a horror comedy film, although the Paris in question is a fictional Australian town, rather than the capital of France.
+To make matters worse, the traffic on the streets of this Aussie backwater turns out to be even more frightening than in its European namesake.

 Here, the local inhabitants organise car accidents for people driving through the town, using the survivors for medical experiments and modifying the crashed cars into truly hideous machines that the local youths use to terrorise the town and its inhabitants.